 How to Tell if a Snake is a Cobra?

 In Thailand, we have three types of cobras in general monocled cobras, spitting cobras, and king cobras.
-Spitting cobras will typically be found in deep forest or dense forest while monocled cobras can be found on the edges of forest and in human habitat in cities on beaches just about anywhere.
+Spitting cobras will typically be found in deep forests or dense forests while monocled cobras can be found on the edges of forests and in human habitats in cities on beaches just about anywhere.